Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

 This section describes major changes that have been made to the spec since it was released.

+##### February 25

+* Added a clarification to the runtimes: Using arrow keys or clicking should be resolved in constant time: but the length of each line is a constant, since the window can only be so wide.
+* Added links to Project 2 slide and video.

 ##### February 23

 * Added a requirement that shortcut+p prints the current cursor position, and removed the "cursor" option for the 2nd command line argument.